0010200303/KoCS/docs/programming-guide/simulation-config.rst

 Scalar Type
 ^^^^^^^^^^^

 The scalar type defines the underlying floating point precision used throughout the simulation.
-But experimentally also supports every other datatype.
+But experimentally also accepts every other datatype.

 .. code-block:: cpp